privacy-scaling-explorations/pse.dev/articles/lattice-based-proof-systems.md

 In the last step, the verifier must verify whether $z_1$ is small as well.

-However, that’s not the end of the problems with the lattice-based version of Schnorr.
+However, that's not the end of the problems with the lattice-based version of Schnorr.

 Now, if this is a proof of knowledge of $x$, we can extract the value $x$ from the prover.
 This is typically done by rewinding: we run the prover as a black box twice and obtain two transcripts: $y$, $d_1$, $z_1 = y + x d_1$ and $y$, $d_2$, $z_2 = y + x d_2$.
 We get: